ECE-445/smart-insole/notebooks/ramseyv2/labnotebook.md

 ### Objectives:

 - DAY
 - make adjustments to cad since PCB now is a bit bigger due to connecting wire
 - identify why SD card operations aren't working
 - NIGHT
 - work on PCB
 - make esp 32 chip work
 - debug circuit
 - check connections
 - program esp 32
 - test all components
 - test sd card
 - test IMU
 - test pressure

 ### Work Session Record:

-Since we now routed a wire arround the PCB we had to reprint the model a bit bigger.
-I also adjusted it so that there would be space for a battery to in the top of the enclosure.
-Additionally I added moved down the wire hole so it didn't overlap with the PCB.
-I also redesigned the closing system to have a little less perciseness.
-I then started a resin print in seible.
-After we met up in lab to try and debug our PCB.
+Since we now routed a wire around the PCB we had to reprint the model a bit bigger.
+I also adjusted it so that there would be space for a battery in the top of the enclosure.
+Additionally I moved down the wire hole so it didn't overlap with the PCB.
+I also redesigned the closing system to have a little less preciseness.
+I then started a resin print in siebel.
+After we met up in the lab to try and debug our PCB.

 ### Figures: